Elizabeth Stearns, Ph.D.

 Professor, Department of Sociology, UNC Charlotte

 Stephanie Moller is a co-PI on the ROOTS of STEM research project.
-Dr. Moller is an Associate Professor of Sociology and Public Policy at UNC Charlotte.
+Dr. Moller is Professor of Sociology and Public Policy at UNC Charlotte.
 Her research is guided by structural vulnerability theory as she studies how school structures and individual characteristics jointly influence student outcomes.
 She has received funding in prior years from the Spencer Foundation, American Educational Research Association, the Institute for Education Sciences, and the National Science Foundation.
 Dr. Moller has extensive training, experience, and expertise in hierarchical modeling, structural equation modeling, factor analysis, logistic regression analysis, maximum likelihood imputation, and propensity score matching.
 She teaches graduate level statistics, and she has given guest lectures on multilevel modeling at other universities.
 Her research appears in Sociology of Education, Social Science Research, Social Forces, Youth and Society, Urban Education, and Research in Higher Education.

 Melissa Dancy, Ph.D.